What Are Patient Rights

 Patient Rights And Responsibilities

 As a patient, you also have responsibilities to your healthcare providers.
-You have duty to any doctor, nurse, or facilitator to:
+You have a duty to any doctor, nurse, or facilitator to:

 - Give full, correct information.